Result Files Description

 Machine Learning

-Use .feather file for ML workflows and statistical genetics
+Use .feather for ML workflows and statistical genetics

-Check statistics files to identify samples that may need exclusion from downstream analysis.
+Check the statistics files to identify samples that may need exclusion from downstream analysis.

 File Format Details